pranaysuyash/sig_ext_fastapi_react/legal/EULA.md

-# Signature Extractor - End User License Agreement (EULA)
+# SignKit - End User License Agreement (EULA)

-**IMPORTANT: READ CAREFULLY** - This End User License Agreement ("EULA") is a legal agreement between you ("Licensee") and Signature Tools LLC ("Licensor") for the Signature Extractor software application.
+**IMPORTANT: READ CAREFULLY** - This End User License Agreement ("EULA") is a legal agreement between you ("Licensee") and Signature Tools LLC ("Licensor") for the SignKit software application.

-**By installing and using Signature Extractor, you agree to be bound by the terms of this EULA.** If you do not agree to these terms, do not install or use the software.
+**By installing and using SignKit, you agree to be bound by the terms of this EULA.** If you do not agree to these terms, do not install or use the software.

 ---

 ## 1. LICENSE GRANT

-**1.1 License Type**: Signature Extractor is licensed, not sold.
+**1.1 License Type**: SignKit is licensed, not sold.
 Licensor grants you a non-exclusive, non-transferable license to use the software in accordance with these terms.

-**1.2 Permitted Use**: You may install and use Signature Extractor on computers you own or control for personal or professional use.
+**1.2 Permitted Use**: You may install and use SignKit on computers you own or control for personal or professional use.

 **1.3 Trial License**: The free trial version allows evaluation of the software with certain features disabled (export and PDF operations).